-If you're running into issues setting up your Ring Video Doorbell or Security Camera – such as not being able to connect to the temporary Ring network or not connecting to your home wifi network – try some of the troubleshooting steps below.
+If you're having issues setting up your Ring Video Doorbell or Security Camera – such as with connecting to the temporary Ring network or your home wifi network – try the troubleshooting steps below.

 |Move router from behind sofa

 Can't connect to Ring's temporary access point during setup?